MarioMoura/hugo-ficurinea/README.md

 # you can use markdown inside this field
 copyright = "Some copyright notice - [my license](https://example.com/license)"

+summaryLength = 70  # number of words for article summaries

+[pagination]
-paginate = 5  # number of articles per page in the index summaryLength = 70  # number of words for article summaries
+    pagerSize = 5  # number of articles per page in the index

 [params]
     author = "Gabriele Musco"